 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Wasiloff, Colin, "Maximizing Financial Benefit of Lean Six Sigma Projects Through Optimized Selection Criteria" (2018).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 4.